Startrex/medusa-chess/README.md

 In my case, I configured a Raspberry Pi Zero with medusa starting up from the booting process, which I leave it powered on all the time.
 This allows a great always-on experience, where everytime I want to play I just switch on Square Off, and start playing.
 For the engine itself, I'm using Lc0 with Mean Girl distilled network for lots of fun!

-Hope you enjoy Medusa as much as I do.
-Please feel free to join our <a href="https://discord.gg/ZYAj4FJ">Medusa Chess channel</a> on Discord.

 Note: Medusa currently only supports Square Off board, and should work with any UCI chess engine - tested with Leela Chess Zero (Lc0) and Stockfish.

 ## Installation